compusophy/docs/docs/run-node/advanced-configuration.md

   provingKeyId:  – The identifier of the proving key, retrieved by the key manager
   filter:  – The section of the bloom filter the node will listen to
   genesisSeed:  – The seed value used for the first frame
-  maxFrames:  – The maximum number of frames to retain
   pendingCommitWorkers:  – The number of goroutines used to perform worker operations
   minimumPeersRequired: 3 – Minimum number of peers required for the node to function
   statsMultiaddr:  – The multiaddress for the stats server